TopNotch3/SmartRoad_AI/README.md

 **Model:** `nvidia/segformer-b0-finetuned-ade-512-512` (HuggingFace)

 **What it does:**
-Semantic segmentation assigns a label to every single pixel in the webcam frame.
-Unlike object detection which draws boxes, segmentation understands the *structure* of the entire scene.
+Semantic segmentation assigns a label to every single pixel in the camera frame.
+Unlike object detection which draws boxes, segmentation understands the *structure* of the entire driving environment.

 **What it labels:**
-- `person` — any human in the frame
+- `driver seat` — driver position zone
-- `desk / table` — workspace zones
+- `steering wheel area` — hands-on-wheel zone
-- `door` — entry/exit points
+- `dashboard` — instrument panel region
-- `floor / wall / ceiling` — spatial boundaries
+- `road view area` — forward visibility zone
-- 147 other ADE20K categories
+- `driver body position` — posture and orientation

 **Why it matters:**
-This is the "eyes" of the system.
-Without scene understanding, the RL agent cannot know if a person is in a safe zone or a restricted zone.
-Segmentation provides that spatial context.
+This is the spatial context layer.
+Without it the RL agent cannot know if a phone is near the driver's face or just sitting on the seat.
+Segmentation provides that understanding.

-**Output:** A color-coded overlay on the webcam feed where each zone is a distinct color.
+**Output:** A color-coded overlay on the camera feed where each zone is a distinct color.

 ---